The past years we had tried to spend some time in Crete, but something always happened and it was cancelled. But not this year!

 We spent 8 days, visiting some of the beaches in Europe and eating excellent food!

-Therefore, our plan was two days in Chania, two in Kissamos and three in Palaiochora.
+Therefore, our plan for our road trip was two days in Chania, two in Kissamos and three in Palaiochora.

 Day 1 – Loutraki beach – Chania town